Key Takeaways

 Use the Amazon PPC Cost Calculator

 How Much Should You Spend on Amazon PPC?
+Budget Planning by Brand Stage

 Budget Framework by Brand Stage

-Stage 1 New product launch (first 60-90 days): sales velocity to build organic rank.
+Goal: Sales velocity to build organic rank.
 ACoS efficiency is secondary.

-- Daily budget: $30-$75 per campaign
+• Daily budget: $30–$75 per campaign

-- Start with auto campaigns; move converting search terms to manual exact match after 14-21 days
+• Strategy: Start with auto campaigns; move converting search terms to manual exact match after 14–21 days

-- Monthly spend estimate: $1,000-$3,000 for a single ASIN in a competitive category
+• Monthly spend estimate: $1,000–$3,000 for a single ASIN in a competitive category

-- Protect exact match campaigns from hitting daily budget limits
+Daily budget: Match search volume; protect exact match campaigns from hitting daily budget limits

-- Auto and broad campaigns capped at discovery budgets
+• Auto and broad campaigns: Capped at discovery budgets

-- Monthly spend: 10-15% of product revenue is a sustainable allocation
+• Monthly spend: 10–15% of product revenue is a sustainable allocation

-- Budget by ASIN role: core ASINs protected, expansion ASINs funded for growth, support ASINs capped for efficiency
+• Budget by ASIN role: Core ASINs protected, expansion ASINs funded for growth, support ASINs capped for efficiency

-- Competitive categories often require 15-20% of revenue to maintain position during scaling
+• Competitive categories: Often require 15–20% of revenue to maintain position during scaling

 Daily Budget vs Monthly Budget: How to Plan